Death (metal band)

-Death was an American death metal band formed in Altamonte Springs, Florida, in 1983 by guitarist Chuck Schuldiner (who later became the band's sole vocalist), drummer/vocalist Kam Lee and guitarist Rick Rozz.
-Formed out of what would become the Florida death metal scene, Death is considered a pioneering band in death metal.
-The band's 1987 debut album, Scream Bloody Gore, has been widely regarded as one of the first death metal records, alongside the first records from Possessed and Necrophagia.
+Death was an American death metal band formed in Altamonte Springs, Florida, in 1983 by guitarist Chuck Schuldiner (who later became the band's sole vocalist), drummer/vocalist Kam Lee, and guitarist Rick Rozz.
+Formed out of what would become the Florida death metal scene, Death is considered a pioneering death metal band.
+The band's 1987 debut album, Scream Bloody Gore, is regarded as one of the first death metal records, alongside the first records from Possessed and Necrophagia.

-Death had a fluctuating lineup, with Schuldiner, aside from a European tour, being the sole consistent member.
+Death had a fluctuating lineup, with Schuldiner, aside from a European tour, the sole consistent member.
 The group's style progressed from the raw sound on its first two albums to a more complex one in its later stage.
-The band disbanded after Schuldiner died of glioma and pneumonia in December 2001, but remains an enduring influence on heavy metal.
+The band disbanded after Schuldiner died of glioma and pneumonia in December 2001, but remains an enduring influence on death metal.

 History

 Early history (1983–1985)

-Founded in either 1983 or 1984 by Chuck Schuldiner under the original name of Mantas in Altamonte Springs, Florida, Death was among the more widely known early pioneers of the death metal sound, along with California's Possessed.
+Chuck Schuldiner co-founded Mantas with Rick Rozz and Kam Lee in either 1983 or 1984 in Altamonte Springs, Florida.
+Death was among the more widely known pioneers of the death metal sound, along with California's Possessed.

+Schuldiner, Rozz and Lee composed songs that were released on several rehearsal tapes in 1984.
+These tapes, along with the Death by Metal demo, circulated through the tape-trader world, establishing the band's name.
+In 1984, Schuldiner dissolved Mantas and started a band named Death with the same members.
+In an article written in December 2010, Tim Aymar stated that Schuldiner renamed the band Death to turn the death of his brother Frank years earlier into "something positive".
 Inspired by Nasty Savage, Death was among the first bands in the Florida death metal scene.

-Together with Kam Lee, and Rick Rozz, Schuldiner started to compose songs that were released on several rehearsal tapes in 1984.
-These tapes, along with the Death by Metal demo, circulated through the tape-trader world, quickly establishing the band's name.
-In 1984, Schuldiner dissolved Mantas and started a band under the name Death with the same members.
-Tim Aymar, in an article written in December 2010, states that Schuldiner renamed the band Death in order to turn his experience of the death of his brother Frank years earlier into "something positive".
-Another demo was released, called Reign of Terror.
+Another demo was released, Reign of Terror.

 In 1985, the Infernal Death tape was recorded and released.
 Rick Rozz was out of the band by early 1985.
-Schuldiner and Lee played with Scott Carlson and Matt Olivo, bassist and guitarist respectively, of the band Genocide (later to be renamed Repulsion) for a short time.
-However, Kam had some "personal problems" that caused him to be ejected from the band.
-Combat Records had offered the band a deal if they recorded another demo, though the band was unsuccessful in convincing Kam to rejoin.
-Olivo and Carlson left soon afterward.
-Schuldiner moved to the San Francisco Bay Area and recruited former Dirty Rotten Imbeciles drummer Eric Brecht, then recorded the Back from the Dead demo.
-However, Chuck was not happy with this incarnation of Death and moved back to Florida without a band.
-In 1986, Schuldiner got an invitation from early Canadian thrash metal band Slaughter to play on their album, which he accepted, moving to Canada.
-However, this only lasted two weeks, and he returned to the States.
-He returned to Florida, then moved back to the San Francisco Bay Area again, where he joined with 17-year-old drummer Chris Reifert.
+Schuldiner and Lee played with Scott Carlson and Matt Olivo, bassist and guitarist, respectively, of the band Genocide (later renamed Repulsion) for a short time.
+Lee had "personal problems" that caused him to be ejected from the band.
+Combat Records had offered the band a deal if they recorded another demo; the band could not convince Lee to rejoin.
+Olivo and Carlson left soon after.
+Schuldiner moved to the San Francisco Bay Area and recruited former Dirty Rotten Imbeciles drummer Eric Brecht, in addition to guitarist Erik Meade, who learned bass guitar.
+The band recorded the Back from the Dead demo and played shows at Ruthies Inn.
+Schuldiner was unhappy with this incarnation of Death, partly because he felt that Brecht, who had incorporated blast beats, was playing too fast, and moved back to Florida without a band.
+In 1986, Canadian thrash metal band Slaughter invited Schuldiner to play on their album.
+He accepted and moved to Canada.
+This only lasted two weeks, and he returned to the States.
+He returned to Florida, then moved back to the San Francisco Bay Area again, where he joined 17-year-old drummer Chris Reifert.